 Legal length and weight of certain fish.
-Continuing law establishes permissible lengths and weights of specified types of fish that may be taken, bought, and sold, other requirements concerning the taking, buying, and selling of specified types of fish, and other miscellaneous requirements related to specified types of fish.
+Current law establishes permissible lengths and weights of specified types of fish that may be taken, bought, and sold, other requirements concerning the taking, buying, and selling of specified types of fish, and other miscellaneous requirements related to specified types of fish.
 It requires compliance with those requirements and applicable Division rules (see also "Legal length of buffalo fish, sucker, and coho," below).

-Prior law stated that the license of any person who was convicted of two violations of the statute related to the legal length and weight of certain types of fish, other than those relating to 10% by weight of undersized fish, that occurred within a 12-month period was suspended upon the second such conviction for a period of 60 fishing season days.
-The license of any person who was convicted of three or more violations of that statute, other than those relating to 10% by weight of undersized fish, that occurred within a 12-month period was suspended upon the third or subsequent conviction for a period of 18 fishing season months.
+Current law states that the license of any person who is convicted of two violations of the statute related to the legal length and weight of certain types of fish, other than those relating to 10% by weight of undersized fish, that occurred within a 12-month period is suspended upon the second such conviction for a period of 60 fishing season days.
+The license of any person who is convicted of three or more violations of that statute, other than those relating to 10% by weight of undersized fish, that occurred within a 12-month period is suspended upon the third or subsequent conviction for a period of 18 fishing season months.

-In addition, the license or permit of any person who was convicted of two violations of that statute relating to walleye or sauger was suspended upon the second such conviction for a period of 20 days.
-The license or permit of any person who was convicted of three violations of that statute relating to walleye or sauger was suspended upon the third conviction for a period of 60 days.
+In addition, the license or permit of any person who is convicted of two violations of that statute relating to walleye or sauger is suspended upon the second such conviction for a period of 20 days.
+The license or permit of any person who is convicted of three violations of that statute relating to walleye or sauger is suspended upon the third conviction for a period of 60 days.

-Any person who was convicted of four violations of that statute relating to walleye or sauger imported from outside Ohio that occurred within a 36-month period was prohibited upon the fourth conviction from transporting, buying, selling, or dealing in walleye and sauger for a period of 60 months.
-The license or permit of any person who was convicted of four violations of that statute relating to walleye or sauger, other than walleye or sauger imported from outside Ohio, was revoked upon the fourth conviction and the person was permanently barred from obtaining another license or permit of the type revoked.
-Furthermore, prior law stated that the license of any person who was convicted of three or more violations of that statute relating to 10% by weight of undersized fish that occurred within a 12-month period was suspended upon the third or subsequent conviction for a period of 20 fishing season days.
-(Sec.
-1533.63.)
+Any person who is convicted of four violations of that statute relating to walleye or sauger imported from outside Ohio that occurred within a 36-month period is prohibited upon the fourth conviction from transporting, buying, selling, or dealing in walleye and sauger for a period of 60 months.
+The license or permit of any person who is convicted of four violations of that statute relating to walleye or sauger, other than walleye or sauger imported from outside Ohio, is revoked upon the fourth conviction and the person is permanently barred from obtaining another license or permit of the type revoked.

+Furthermore, current law states that the license of any person who is convicted of three or more violations of that statute relating to 10% by weight of undersized fish that occurred within a 12-month period is suspended upon the third or subsequent conviction for a period of 20 fishing season days.